naturalis/barcode-constrained-phylogeny-backbone/doc/project-doc.md

 - Parallel processing of independent subtrees where applicable
 - Memory profiling and optimization for large tree structures
 - Use of IQTree for faster branch length calculation on large phylogenies
-- Potential implementation of custom, streamlined tree data structures for specific operations
+- Efficient propagation of annotations through tree transformations

 ### Robustness Features
 We've added numerous features for production robustness: